EFTEC/DocumentStoreOne/README.md

 - The limit of documents that a collection could hold is based on the document system used.
 NTFS allows 2 millions of documents per collection.

 ## Version list
+- 1.13 2020-07-12
+    * method appendValue() now serializes information and works with most method but php_array.
 - 1.12 2020-04-18
     * method get() has a default value
     * method unlock() removed the argument $forced